2023 Best Value Materials Sciences Master's Degree Schools

 UNC Chapel Hill excels when it comes to quality.
 It’s ranked in the top 5% of all schools on our Best Materials Sciences Master’s Degree Schools list.

-Read full report on Materials Sciences at University of North Carolina at Chapel Hill
+Full Materials Sciences at University of North Carolina at Chapel Hill Report

 Rochester Institute of Technology did quite well in this year’s ranking of the best places for materials sciences students to get a master’s degree.
 It came in at #9 on the list.
-Located in the large suburb of Rochester, RIT is a private not-for-profit college with a large student population.
+Located in the suburb of Rochester, RIT is a private not-for-profit school with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at RIT are $52,408 a year.

 University at Buffalo ranked #10 on this year’s Best Value Materials Sciences Master’s Degree Schools list.
-University at Buffalo is a fairly large public school located in the suburb of Buffalo.
+University at Buffalo is a very large public school located in the large suburb of Buffalo.

 View the Best Value Materials Sciences Master's Degree Schools for a specific region near you.